-- a.
-Assist the student in finding a suitable Field placement site of their choice - b.
-Insure the student is being placed in an appropriate site - c.
-Approve the Field placement proposal - d.
-Insure that the student has appropriate IRB approval if needed

-- e.
-Supervise the Field placement - f.
-Grade the Field placement.
+- 1. Assist the student in finding a suitable site of their choice, - 2.
+Insure the student is being placed in an appropriate site, - 3.
+Approve the student's proposal, - 4.
+Insure that the student has appropriate IRB approval if needed, - 5.
+Supervise the internship, - 6.
+Grade the internship.